serebrov/.emacs/README.md

 # Solved problems

+- autocompletion behavior
+  - When I type something in the regular buffer and the auto-complete pops up, Enter selects the top suggesion and inserts it.
+In the minibuffer, Enter does not select the suggestion and instead confirms whatever was typed so far.
+  I want the opposite behavior: Enter in regular buffer should insert the new line and Enter in minibuffer should select the completion.
+  - Solution 1: configure corfu-map to set RET to nil (except the evil command line)
+  - Solution 2: configure vertico with `(vertico-preselect 'first)`
 - shortcuts to move windows with SPC + Ctrl + hjkl
   - done, using `evil-window-move-far-right` and similar commands
 - how to do `:set nowrap`?